humdrum-tools/humdrum-notation-plugin/index.md

 <a target="_blank" href="hummel-example-b.txt">text</a> inside the
 webpage.
 The notation is displayed as an SVG image, allowing interaction with notational elements.
-For example the prelude notation was made interactive by adding CSS and javascript
-code: try moving your mouse pointer over a note in the music.
+For example the prelude notation was made interactive by adding <a target="_blank" href="highlight-pitch-class.txt">CSS and javascript code</a>: try moving the mouse over a note in the music.
 This will highlight other notes in the score that have the same pitch class.

 Try out the plugin by copy-and-pasting the following text into an HTML file to display the same musical score.
-In this case, rather than embedding the Humdrum data within the webpage, data is the being downloaded from a <a target="_blank" href="https://github.com/craigsapp/hummel-preludes/tree/master/kern">Github repository</a>.
+In this case, rather than embedding the data within the webpage, it is the being downloaded from a <a target="_blank" href="https://github.com/craigsapp/hummel-preludes/tree/master/kern">Github repository</a>.